 - Small business websites

 WordPress is a very simple and easy-to-use CMS platform.
 It offers unsurpassed ease in creating engaging and professional website pages and managing websites.
-It is great for looking for feedback and interaction through the commenting system.
-Its flexibility and reliability offer an exceptional user experience.
+Also, WordPress is great for looking for feedback and interaction through the commenting system.
+Hence, its flexibility and reliability offer an exceptional user experience.

 Website owners can use WordPress to power: